Flow length and size distributions in campus Internet traffic: Campus traffic model

 \autoref{single-all-length}-\ref{single-udp-size} show flows, packets and octets distributions as functions of flow length and flow size, respectively.
-Starting from the upper left plot, cumulative distribution functions (CDF) are presented on a single plot.
+Starting from the upper left plot, CDFs are presented on a single plot.
 The next plots show probability density functions (PDF), each on a separate plot.
-The coloured solid lines present CDFs and PDFs inferred from the data (empirical distribution functions).
+The colored solid lines present CDFs and PDFs inferred from the data (empirical distribution functions).
 Rasterized datapoints are also visible on the plots.
 Black solid lines are CDFs and PDFs calculated from the fitted mixture models.
 Presenting them on the same figures as data allows graphical assessment of fitting accuracy.
 Moreover, on PDF plots, each mixture component is plotted as a dashed line.

 \autoref{all-packet-sizes}-\ref{udp-packet-sizes} presents average packet sizes for flows of particular lengths and sizes, respectively.
 It can be seen that longer/larger flows have a greater average packet size.
 This causes the horizontal gap between packet and octet CDFs, which can be seen in \autoref{single-all-length}-\ref{single-udp-size}.
 If the average packet size was constant and independent from flow length/size, packet and octet CDFs (green and blue lines) would overlap.
 The minimum packet size was 64 bytes and the maximum packet size was 1522 bytes, which means that IEEE 802.1Q VLAN tagged Ethernet frames were observed in the trace.